What is a peripheral angiogram?

 - If you are overweight, set your initial goal at a loss of 5 to 10 pounds.
 If you need to lose more, a weight loss of 1 to 2 pounds per week is recommended until you reach a healthy weight.
-Visit our Losing Weight website for more information.
+Visit our Losing Weight section for more information.

 - If you drink alcohol, have only 1 drink a day if you’re a woman, 2 if you’re a man.
 Learn more about alcohol and heart disease.

 Talk with your doctor.
 Here are some good questions to ask:

 - Why do I need a peripheral angiogram?

 - Should I take my medicines on the day of my peripheral angiogram?

 - How do the results of the peripheral angiogram affect my treatment?

 - Do I need a procedure to open up or bypass any blocked arteries?